MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 <img src="/img/howto/checkUpdates50.png">

 4) If updates are available, the update or install icon below each affected application will be highlighted.
-To install or update all applications, tap the green *Install All* button at the top-left of the screen, or tap the appropriate icon to install each app individually.
+To install or update all applications, tap the *Install All* button, or tap the appropriate icon to install each app individually.

 <img src="/img/howto/installAll50.png"> OR <img src="/img/howto/applicationUpdateIcon50.png">